IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

 efficiencies to your business.

 For your reference, here is a full article on the high value of WebSphere Liberty.
-But let’s just hit some of the highlights that are of the most significant to you, the WebSphere Administrator, in this short overview.
+But let’s just hit some of the key highlights in this short overview.

 **Read the full article**:
 [ibm.biz/6ReasonsWhyLiberty](https://ibm.biz/6ReasonsWhyLiberty)

 ![](./images/media/image3.png)

-**Low operating costs**
+### Low operating costs

 Liberty and IBM Semeru Java are designed to be extremely efficient in terms of memory and disk, while also delivering industry leading